Wei-Parker-Guo/PhongSphere/README.md

 1. GLFW Version 3.2.1
 2. GLEW
 3. linmath.h under GLFW Dependencies
+4. Code references are enclosed as inline comments.

 # USAGE
 1. ‘cd’ into your assignment directory, type into the Terminal the following step by step